TomasRoj/OctopusLab-Library/README.md

 ## How to use this ⁉

-To use this library, please install it via Arduino Library Manager (not available yet) and make instance of the library (octopuslibrary instance() ).
+To use this library, please install it via Arduino Library Manager - OctopusLab-Library and make instance of the library (octopuslibrary instance() ).

 Then just call one of the functions and you are ready to go! 😊